How to apply micro cement render: 5 Rockcote MicroStone tips

 1. Clean the Surface

-Before applying microcement, it’s essential to ensure the surface is completely dust-free, grease-free, and dry.
+Before beginning your micro cementing process, ensure the surface is completely dust-free, grease-free, and dry.
 Any moisture can prevent the microcement from adhering properly.
 Depending on the existing surface, sanding, grinding, or acid etching may be required to remove old paint, coatings, or contaminants.

 Mixing and application techniques